rochester-rcl/conan-openvdb-points-unity/README.md

 conan install OpenVDBPointsUnity/0.0.1@rcldsl/stable
 ```

 This should result in the creation of a folder titled OpenVDBPointsUnity containing the library and its dependencies.
-This can be dropped into MyUnityProject/Assets/Plugins folder
+Copy the contents of this folder into the necessary platform folder in MyUnityProject/Assets/Plugins